Workplace Safety & Ergonomics Hub

 How Do You Reduce Operator Fatigue and Improve Ergonomics at Assembly Stations?

 Operator fatigue is one of the leading causes of quality defects, repetitive strain injuries, and reduced productivity in electronics assembly and manufacturing environments.
-Anti-fatigue mats reduce leg and lower back fatigue for operators who stand for extended periods — the right mat for an assembly station must balance cushioning, ESD compliance, and chemical resistance.
+Anti-fatigue mats reduce leg and lower back fatigue for operators who stand for extended periods — studies consistently show a 50% or greater reduction in leg fatigue compared to standing on hard floors.
 Ergonomic workbench design — including adjustable height, proper reach zones, and tool placement — reduces motion waste and musculoskeletal strain.
-Investing in ergonomics reduces injury costs, absenteeism, and defect rates simultaneously.

 - Choosing anti-fatigue and ergonomic mats for assembly stations